0xD3bt/Trench-Tools/README.md

 Use a small test amount first.
 Start with the recommended providers: `Helius Sender` or `Hello Moon`.

-## Security

-Keep the runtime private by default:

-- do not share `.env`
-- do not paste real private keys, API keys, JWTs, or auth tokens into issues, screenshots, Discord, or support messages
-- do not expose raw local ports to the public internet
-- use the SSH-tunnel VPS pattern in [docs/VPS_SETUP.md](docs/VPS_SETUP.md)
-- use HTTPS and browser host-permission grants if you intentionally point the extension at non-loopback hosts

-Read [SECURITY.md](SECURITY.md) before running this with real wallets.

 ## Documentation Map

 Start here: